Scientific Committee

 Assistant Professor of Clinical Psychology and Mental Health at the University of Plymouth

-Gray Atherton is an Assistant Professor of Clinical Psychology and Mental Health at the University of Plymouth.
+Dr Gray Atherton is an Assistant Professor of Clinical Psychology and Mental Health at the University of Plymouth.
 She is interested in understanding how neurodiverse people see the social world.
-Specifically, she explores individual differences in social processing and how these differences often found in autistic people also exist in the general population.
-She is particularly interested in understanding the strengths inherent to neurodiversity and how these strengths can be used to challenge stigma and misunderstandings about developmental conditions such as autism.
+Specifically, she studies individual differences in social processing and how these differences often found in autistic people also exist in the general population.
+She is particularly interested in understanding the strengths inherent in neurodiversity and how these strengths can be used to challenge stigma and misunderstanding about developmental conditions such as autism.

-Gray also investigates anthropomorphism, or seeing the human in the non-human, and how this relates to social processing in autism.
-Her other research interests lie more broadly in embodied social processing, how movement can affect how we see ourselves and our social partners, and how this can be used to understand special populations.
+Dr Atherton also investigates anthropomorphism, or seeing the human in the non-human, and how it relates to social processing in autism.
+Her other research interests lie more broadly in embodied social processing, how movement can affect how we see ourselves and our social partners, and how it can be used to understand special populations.
 Some of her work in this area relates to modern board games and how joint action and attention during gaming can improve mental health. -

 Vincent Berry

-He is a member of the “Childhood leisure, games, and cultural objects” research team within the EXPERICE laboratory at the University Paris Sorbonne Nord.
-Part of a sociology of games and leisure, his work analyzes the evolution of practices and contemporary playful culture (toys, board games, video games, role-playing games, etc.).
-By paying particular attention to the notion of experience, he studies the relationships between games, leisure, and learning.
+Part of a sociology of games and leisure, Vincent Berry’s work analyzes the evolution of practices and contemporary game culture (toys, board games, video games, role-playing games, etc.).
+Focusing on the concept of experience, he studies the relationships between games, leisure, and learning.

 -